Vaccination for non-Medicare card holders

 Where to access a COVID-19 vaccine for non-Medicare card holders

-Individuals who do not have a Medicare card, or are not eligible for Medicare, are encouraged to receive their COVID-19 vaccinations for free at community pharmacies that are administering COVID-19 vaccines.
+Individuals who do not have a Medicare card, or are not eligible for Medicare can receive their COVID-19 vaccinations for free at community pharmacies that are administering COVID-19 vaccines.

-All COVID-19 vaccination providers are listed together on the vaccination clinic finder, which will filter to only show options for people without a Medicare card when that option is selected.
+All COVID-19 vaccination providers are listed on the Service Finder website — you can filter the results to show the options for people without a Medicare card.

-Please note, the vaccination clinic finder asks users to choose which vaccine they prefer.
+Please note, the Service Finder asks users to choose which vaccine they prefer.